weatheredwatcher/weatheredwatcher.github.io/_posts/2020-07-17-ICML-Presentation.md

 ---
-title:  "Presentation of Set Function for Time Series and Topological Autoencoders at ICML 2020"
+title:  "Two of our papers were accepted at ICML 2020"
 date:   2020-07-17
 categories: [summaries, papers]
 tags: [conferences, publications]